 However, only around 2,500 Dholes are living in the country.
 In fact, they are in several national parks where they are taken care of.
 These wild dogs are dying out because of the destruction of their habitat and the loss of their main prey.

 The numbers for this endangered mountain goat species are on a steady decline.
 As of today, their numbers range between 2,500 and 3,000.
 Aside from that, it is also the state animal of Tamil Nadu.
 However, because of wildlife crimes like poaching, and land encroachment, these creatures are in sanctuaries and national parks.
-Aside from that, the major threat for them is climate change.
+Aside from that, the major threat to them is climate change.

 Since the animals prefer to stay in the high altitudes of the Western Ghats, the change in the temperature affects them considerably.
 If you want to see these mountain goats up close, you can visit the Eravikulam National Park.
 After all, only a handful are in the Nilgiri Hills